publishing-bitbytebit/PlainTxtPodcast/_transcripts/ComingToTerm.md

 《stats》
 《some ideas,
 I still follow more than I'm followed.
 Stir more than I sit but definitely lay more than I stand.
 Yet, this has stayed the same.

 Like my weight <well relatively.🙄>
 I've battled a bug of the flu variety at least twice but I'm vaccined<lol vaccinated> so I'd probably skew that to 5 to count internally. hmmm a difference of 3.

-Now wondering ... do I notice a moment to link these numbers in seeking something with meaning to me ... like 253 the address housing ailing ancestorial bodies of my blossoming tree. or 396 a number I've mistakenly said instead of 365 too many times when first learning my address in my Aunt's office at PTC .. that's a Pittsburgh company long gone unlike some haunting memories from when 396 on a festively named street changed me.
+Now wondering ... do I notice a moment to link these numbers in seeking something with meaning to me ... like 253 the address housing ailing ancestorial bodies of my blossoming tree. or 396 a number I've mistakenly said instead of 365 too many times when first learning my address in my Aunt's office at PTC .. that's a Pittsburgh company long gone unlike those haunting memories from when 396 on a festively named street changed me.

-I digress to past chapter but only to remind you that places like people in our lives provide handlebars to hold onto is we're to mark or paternal <at on pattern full hmmm> ][eternal shifts
+I digress to past chapters but only to remind you that places like people in our lives provide handlebars to hold onto and if we're to mark our paternal <at on pattern full hmmm> ][eternal shifts it's worth noting where we've been 《link timemap to places I've vistited -- curated and Google map for intense data peek》

-Nevertheless numbers aren't nuanced enough because 4 and 1
+Nevertheless numbers aren't nuanced enough because 4 and 1 are equally noticed by me for more reasons than I can put simply.
+And that's the spectrum.

+but I guess that how I've been all along all or nothing ... so either way too much of something.

 》